jonathannen/hermit/README.md

 - **macOS**: Seccomp only applies on Linux.
 It would be great to find a similar set of entitlements for macOS.
 - **Pooling**: Unclear whether pooling isolates should be Hermit's job or its host's.
-- **Hardening**: If you'd like to further battle-test this, contributions are very welcome.
+- **Hardening**: Contributions are very welcome, especially on seccomp rules.

 ## Giants